Quantum Adversary (Upper) Bound: Composition Proof

-This proof follows that of Appendix C from Lee et. al \cite{Randothers2} very closely, including most notation.
-The difference between this Lemma and that in Lee et. al is that $f$ is allowed to be partial.
+This proof follows Appendix C from Lee et al. \cite{Randothers2} very closely, including most notation.
+The difference between this Lemma and that in \cite{Randothers2} is that $f$ is allowed to be partial.
 We write out most of the proof again because it is subtle where the partiality of $f$ enters the proof, and to allow this appendix to be read without constant reference to \cite{Randothers2}.

-First, we use a new expression for the general adversary bound derived from the dual program of the general adversary bound:
+First, we use an expression for the general adversary bound derived from the dual program of the general adversary bound: